 Meet the Faculty

-Terry Harris is a Teaching Fellow in Accounting at Durham University Business School.
+Dr. Terry Harris is an Assistant Professor in Accounting at Durham University Business School.
 He joined the School in September 2015 and teaches on both undergraduate and postgraduate programmes.

-Terry is a Teaching Fellow in Accounting at Durham University Business School, Durham University, UK (Durham).
-He received his Bachelors Degree (double major) in Computer Science and Accounting from the University of the West Indies, Cave Hill Campus (UWI) in 2009.
-Since that time, Terry has successfully completed a Master of Philosophy (MPhil) in Computer Science and a professional accounting designation with the Association of Chartered Certified Accountants (ACCA), UK.
-His research interests include Accounting Conservatism, Agency Theory, Corporate Governance, Credit Scoring and Credit Risk Assessment, and Statistical Learning.
+Terry is an Assistant Professor in Accounting at Durham University Business School, Durham University, UK.
+He received his Bachelors Degree (double major) in Computer Science and Accounting from the University of the West Indies, Cave Hill Campus in 2009.
+Since that time, Terry has successfully completed a Master of Philosophy (MPhil) in Computer Science, a professional accounting designation with the Association of Chartered Certified Accountants (ACCA), and a Doctor of Philosophy (PhD) in Finance with Durham University.

-Before joining Durham, Terry worked as an Assistant Lecturer/Lecturer at UWI.
-Over his career, Terry taught extensively in Accounting and Finance and has incorporated many active learning strategies into his teaching.
+Terry has taught extensively in Accounting and Finance and has incorporated many active learning strategies into his teaching.
 All told, Terry’s teaching has been of a high standard as evidenced by his excellent teaching evaluation scores, which average above 4 on a rating scale of 1 - 5.

 Terry has engaged in theoretical and applied research, publications, and scholarly and professional activities.
 In particular, he has published in Association of Business Schools (ABS) rated internationally leading journals.
 Furthermore, he has presented papers at international conferences and has reviewed for top tier academic journals.
-Terry is also a Chartered Accountant and member of the Institute of Chartered Accountants of Barbados (ICAB), where he sits on the institute’s Communications Committee as an editor.
+Terry is also a Chartered Accountant and member of the Institute of Chartered Accountants of Barbados (ICAB).

 - Accounting Conservatism